cahya-wirawan/indonesian-language-models/Transformers/how_to_do_distributed_training.md

 # How to train a language model with multiple GPUs

 Following is just a short tutorial how to train a language model from scratch or fine tuning using Pytorch distributed training module.
-BERT language model is used as example for this tutorial.
-I use Transfomers version 3.02 for this tutorial.
+BERT language model and Transformers version 3.02 are used as example for this tutorial.

 ## Tokenizing the dataset
 Before we start with the training, we have to tokenize the dataset using the huggingface tokenizer.
 This is only